laurakwhit/bloom-trek/README.md

 ## Set Up

-Download NodeJS
+1. Download NodeJS

-Download Xcode
+1. Download Xcode

-npm install expo-cli --global
+1.  npm install expo-cli --global

-clone down this repo
+1.  clone down this repo

-cd bloom-trek
+1.  cd bloom-trek

+1.  touch .env and open

+1. Add your google API key as follows  ``export const GOOGLE_KEY = 'your api key'``

-expo start
+1.  expo start

-Localhost window will pop up, choose Run on iOS simulator
+1. Localhost window will pop up, choose Run on iOS simulator

-Open Expo Client on your device.
+1. Open Expo Client on your device.
 Use it to scan the QR code printed by exp start in localhost window.

 ## Wireframes